-This trademark covers a family of more highly alloyed austenitic stainless steels.
+As previously stated, this trademark covers a family of more highly alloyed austenitic stainless steels.
 Such is the recognition of the trademark that it is generically used to describe such alloys even if produced by another manufacturer.
 The most widely used Nitronic® alloys are Nitronic® 50 (Fermonic 50, XM19, UNS S20910, 1.3964) and Nitronic® 60 (Fermonic 60, UNS S21800).

 Nitronic® 50 is a super austenitic stainless steel, offering improved strength and significantly improved corrosion performance (PREN = 34) over regular 3xx series grades.
-It is most widely used in the production of valve stems due to its toughness at lower operating temperatures, and also in a wide range of marine and boat hardware due to its ease of fabrication.
+It is most widely used in the production of valve stems due to its toughness at lower operating temperatures and in a wide range of marine and boat hardware due to its ease of fabrication.

 Nitronic® 60 is specifically formulated to achieve excellent galling and wear resistance and is used in applications such as connectors.
-Nitronic® 60, as well as Gall-Tough Alloy, was designed to offer resistance to galling – a form of wear caused by adhesion between sliding surfaces and metal-to-metal wear.
+Nitronic® 60 (as well as Gall-Tough Alloy) was designed to offer resistance to galling – a form of wear caused by adhesion between sliding surfaces and metal-to-metal wear.

-Langley Alloys carries a wide-range of high strength austenitic stainless steels, including numerous Nitronic® alloys.
+Langley Alloys carries a wide range of high-strength austenitic stainless steels, including numerous Nitronic® alloys.